BallotBuddy/BallotBuddy/README.md

 **Key Issues (i.e. courage survey)**
 <br>Route: `/candCourageScore?candId=`
 <br>Example: `http://www.ballotbuddy.co/candCourageScore?candId=N00000019`
-<br>Response format: ``
+<br>Response format: `{ npat: {candidate: "Donald J. Trump", candidateId: "15723",...} }`
 <br>Source: VoteSmart API

 ##Contribution Guidelines
 Got an idea?
 Great!
-Create a new issue describing your update, then fork the repo and create a branch named `feat#`, where # is the issue number.
+Create a new issue describing your update, then fork the repo and create a branch named `feat#`, where `#` is the issue number.
 When ready, put in a pull request to [master in this repo](https://github.com/BallotBuddy/BallotBuddy).

 ##Contributors
 * Matt DuBose ([mjdubose](https://github.com/mjdubose)) - Back end and database